Utah Department of Workforce Services - Permanent Community Impact Fund Board

 Solid Waste Planning Projects:

-Included are feasibility studies, environmental and sitting studies, development plans, etc. Funding for approved applications will be provided on a 50/50 cash matching basis, with a $25,000 ceiling on CIB participation.
-Applicants are encouraged to take a regional or countywide approach to solid waste planning activities.
+Included are feasibility studies, environmental and sitting studies, development plans, etc. Applicants are encouraged to take a regional or countywide approach to solid waste planning activities.
 Development of specific plans should be coordinated with the Utah Department of Environmental Quality; Division of Solid and Hazardous Waste (DSHW) to ensure compliance with DSHW regulations.

 Solid Waste Disposal Projects: